JaneliaSciComp/SongExplorer/README.md

 `Detect` button as before, and create a list of the subset of these sounds which were not assigned a label using the `Misses` button.
-For the latter, you'll need to specify both the detected and predicted CSV files with the `File Browser` and the `WAV,TF,CSV` button.
+For the latter, you'll need to specify both the detected and predicted CSV files with the `File Browser` and the `WAV Files` button.
 The result is another CSV file, this time ending in "missed.csv":

     $ head -5 groundtruth-data/round2/20161207T102314_ch1-missed.csv